Saturday, May 14 | 11 am – 5 pm

-FEATURES: Energy Efficiency, Indoor Air Quality, Materials Efficiency, Design Innovation, Stormwater Infiltration, Solar Power, Small Footprint, Equity Endeavor
+FEATURES: Design Innovation, Energy Efficient, Indoor Air Quality, Materials Efficiency, Solar Power, Storm Water Management, Urban Farming

 What happens when a budget-minded green residential architect does a major remodel on a home slated to become their future retirement residence?
 More than they ever expected …

 T&R found a cute 1950’s rambler on the creek in old town Issaquah, and purchased it with plans of renting it out for a few years and then doing a little remodeling to suit their needs before moving in.
 This gave them time to get familiar with the site, the condition of the home, and plan for their needs.

 It was decided a partial upper level would be good to give them some space to stretch now and convert into an ADU in the future to help fund their retirement.
 It also became evident that the current space just didn’t flow or furnish very well, so different adjustments were explored to improve that.
 In the end it was decided to go big – flip the kitchen and eating area, move the fireplace from an outside wall to an inside wall, and reconfigure both bathrooms and bedrooms.